IbadNadeem/Chase-Up/README.md

 ## Overview

 Welcome to **Chase Up!**, an exciting game built on Pygame that challenges your skills in a thrilling chase.
-The game features an innovative enemy movement powered by the Djsitra algorithm.
+The game features an innovative enemy movement powered by the Dijkstra algorithm.

 ## Features